 Self-applied gel formulations of sodium fluoride (the fluoride most commonly found in mouth rinses) are another option but generally must be prescribed by your dentist or doctor.

 Professionally-applied topical fluoride is what you get at the dentist’s office.
 It can come in the form of foams, gels, varnishes, or rinses.
 It is more concentrated than self-applied and systemic fluoride and is very effective in fighting decay.

 Both the Opens new tab to American Academy of Pediatric Dentists website American Academy of Pediatric Dentists (AAPD) and the American Dental Association (ADA) recommend you get a fluoride treatment by your dentist twice a year.

 Certain insurance plans may only cover fluoride once a year.
 However, our pediatric dentists follow the AAPD and ADA guidelines versus insurance limitations and strongly encourage you to do the same.

 Another option for clinical fluoride is silver diamine fluoride.

-Silver diamine fluoride includes silver in the fluoride treatment to penetrate into the surface of the enamel and act as an anti-microbial agent.
+Silver diamine fluoride includes silver in the fluoride treatment to penetrate into the enamel’s surface and act as an anti-microbial agent.
 This is a non-invasive option for patients who may already have tooth decay and are looking for alternative methods to tooth restoration.

 Click here to learn more about silver diamine fluoride treatments.